Los Angeles Resisting Arrest Defense Lawyer

 In a resisting arrest case, the allegations will often boil down to a he-said/he-said scenario between the defendant and the arresting officer.
 Unfortunately, the reality is that law enforcement officers are frequently viewed as more credible witnesses than civilians by judges and juries.
 Accordingly, having an experienced criminal defense attorney who can communicate your innocence in an effective manner is critical in this type of case.
-Call our office for a free consultation with one of our attorneys regarding your resisting arrest case.
+Call our office for a free immediate response with one of our attorneys regarding your resisting arrest case.
 We are available 24/7 at 877-781-1570.

 Related Pages: Assault | Assault with a Deadly Weapon | Battery on a Peace Officer